codengine/SOTFEdit/README.md

     - [Attributions](#attributions)
     - [Icons](#icons)

+nothing more, nothing less.

+## About This Fork

+This is a fork of [codengine/SOTFEdit](https://github.com/codengine/SOTFEdit) maintained by [Za-Pa-Al](https://github.com/Za-Pa-Al).
+It may include custom changes, fixes, or experimental features not present in the original project.

+**Original project credits and license apply.**

 ## Disclaimer

 This project is in no way or form associated with the developers of the game.
 It is just a non-commercial fan project, nothing more, nothing less.

 ## Features